Healthy Homes Assessment Marewa

 What We Do

-As building inspectors, we are experts in all issues involved in expert home inspects.
-We’re here to ensure you make the best decision when purchasing your next property.
+As building inspectors, we deal with all the issues involved in expert home inspects.
+We’re here to ensure you make the right choice when it comes to buying your next home.

-We are serious about your investment, and undertake comprehensive inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the fun aspects of owning or purchasing the house.
+We consider your investment to be a serious one We conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the fun aspects of purchasing or owning your own home.

-We specialise in a range of services to ensure that you are fully updated on the condition of any property that you might be considering buying or selling and also other solutions.
+We are specialised in a range of solutions to make sure you are fully updated on the condition of any property you might be thinking of buying or selling in addition to other solutions.

-Not only do we cooperate with you, we also have important clients such as local councils, banks and insurance firms.
-They clearly like this reassurance provided, by the data contained provided in our building inspection reports.
+We do not just work with you but we also collaborate with a number of large clients including bank branches, local councils, and insurance companies.
+Evidently they like the reassurance provided, because of the information contained provided in our building inspection reports.

 Comprehensive Home Reports